PixarV/terraform-provider-r4/docs/data-sources/ebs_volumes.md

 ### Filter example

-If matching against the `size` filter, use:
+For matching against the `size` filter, use:

 ```terraform
 data "aws_ebs_volumes" "ten_or_twenty_gb_volumes" {